 Another critical element of the YouTube Studio is the Comments section, where you can interact directly with your audience.

-We said it earlier, and we meant it: building a relationship with your viewers is a must if you want to grow your channel.
+We said it earlier: building a relationship with your viewers is a must if you want to grow your channel.
 A super simple way to build a relationship with your audience is by simply responding to comments.

 YT studio comments